 Guest WiFi Service is Application and Bandwidth Limited

 University of Minnesota students, faculty, and staff should not use the UofM-Guest network.
 If you have a U of M Internet ID, you should connect eduroam, the preferred secure WiFi network at the University of Minnesota.

 Some applications and services are not allowed due to security controls, most web, and commonly used applications should work.

 Because information going over unencrypted WiFi connections can be intercepted and read by others, use of this WiFi network should be limited to casual browsing.
-Policy requires that anyone transmitting or handling University private or sensitive data over WiFi networks must be using a secure WiFi network (eduroam or UofM Secure) or the University VPN.
+Policy requires that anyone transmitting or handling University private or sensitive data over WiFi networks must be using a secure WiFi network (eduroam) or the University VPN.